 Additionally, “such flexibility in assessment also has a role in encouraging students to seek knowledge beyond the requirements of the assignment they are being asked to do, especially as they have chosen what interests them.
 Furthermore, the integration of UDL into assessment is not only beneficial to students, but also to faculty, as these practices would enable them to look more deeply at the course's goals and objectives, to determine what students should show during the learning process, and to notice the students' enthusiasm and creativity in their courses”(Alsalamah, 2020).

-Students need to know how a particular assessment will be graded and they need to have a tool to help them self assess their work and monitor their progress toward reaching a goal.
-“Students can use the rubrics to self assess.
+Students need to know how a particular assessment will be assessed, and they need to have a tool to help them self-assess their work and monitor their progress toward reaching a goal.
+“Students can use the rubrics to self-assess.
 The students can answer the essential questions with their own big ideas.
 This empowers the students.”
 (OCALI, n.d.)
 The type of rubric you use is less important than the fit that the rubric has to the assessment.
-“UDL does not have an ideal rubric type, that is to say, the ideal rubric for UDL is the one that can accurately support the measurement of student knowledge for the course learning outcome(s) without constricting the options of how a learner can show what they know.
+UDL does not have an ideal rubric type, that is to say, the ideal rubric for UDL is the one that can accurately support the measurement of student knowledge for the course learning outcome(s) without constricting the options of how a learner can show what they know.
 A rubric designed with UDL in mind takes into consideration:

 - That the assessment, and therefore the rubric design, will be based on the learning outcome(s) being measured, not the assessment method chosen.

-- That the rubric will be provided to students with the assessment outline to ensure they know how they will be graded for a specific assignment, and what knowledge is being measured. “(Mohawk College, n.d.)
+- That the rubric will be provided to students with the assessment outline to ensure they know how they will be assessed for a specific assignment, and what knowledge is being measured.
+(Mohawk College, n.d.)

 - Course goals and standards must necessarily be defined clearly and communicated to the students. (a UDL foundation)

 - Most students, if they work hard enough and receive adequate instruction, can obtain high grades.
-The focus is on achieving course goals, not on competing for a grade.
+The focus is on achieving course goals, not competing for a grade.
 (UDL high expectations)